So, everyone out there is like “You’ve got to stake up on Bitcoin and Ethereum… Cryptocurrency is the future”

 From an investing perspective, volatility means risky investments that can either yield astronomically high returns or just turn into rubble.
 That is why investing in cryptocurrency is not for the weak-hearted.
 The investing advice that’s going around is that you shouldn’t invest your life savings in cryptocurrency.
+Nevertheless, you can always open usdt savings account if the big risk is not for you.
 Still, it’s good as one of the many parts of your investing portfolio.

 The fact that all these trades, exchanges and mining needs to occur means that cryptocurrency uses a lot of energy.
 This fact about Bitcoin and other coins has become a major theme since Elon Musk pointed it out on Twitter.

 There are two sides to this debate, and it’s definitely not settled.
 Believers in cryptocurrency argue that 70% of Bitcoin mining is done through renewable sources of energy.
 Another argument is that the adoption of cryptocurrency en masse will result in less energy consumption than our current financial institutions.